 When you’re born a beach-lover, you don’t have to think about it.
 It’s just instinct; an innate response that lures you to powdery sands and palm-fringed coves.
-The planet’s best beaches are also a beacon for solo travelers, providing infinite space for headspace and a cocktail or two in the most sublime of settings.
+The planet’s best beaches are also a beacon for solo travellers, providing infinite space for headspace and a cocktail or two in the most sublime of settings.

 Hidden beach, the Philippines